Left, Rear Brake Caliper may Drag – 2010-2020 Thomas Built Buses Saf-T-Liner C2, 2016-2019 HDX, & 2017-2019 EFX School Buses

 Removed Parts

-Calipers removed for FL818 will be returned to BendixeBay.
+Calipers removed for FL818 will be returned to BendixeBay logo.
 Please use the following instructions.
 (Shipment is at no charge to the dealership.)

 Shipments of one or two (1 or 2) calipers